StormLight14/protonmail-tauri/README.md

 # Protonmail Tauri
 I literally added one line to a file, no effort was required.

-This has already been made as well, but not for the Tauri V2 beta.
+This has already been done by others, but not for the Tauri V2 beta.

 ## Running
 `npm i` / `bun i`